Skip to main content

 Director's Credential

-Metropolitan State University offers two online courses leading to the Minnesota Association for the Education of Young Children (MnAEYC) Director's Credential.
+Metro State University offers two online courses leading to the Minnesota Association for the Education of Young Children (MnAEYC) Director's Credential.
 The MnAEYC Director's Credential program is a voluntary opportunity for the career advancement and professional development of early childhood center directors and other administrators.
-Students seeking the Director's Credential complete PSYC 425 Administration of Early Childhood Programs I and PSYC 426 Administration of Early Childhood Programs II through Metropolitan State University.
+Students seeking the Director's Credential complete PSYC 425 Administration of Early Childhood Programs I and PSYC 426 Administration of Early Childhood Programs II through Metro State University.
 After courses are successfully completed, students send an application and payment to the Minnesota Association for the Education of Young Children to receive the credential.

 Student-Directed Learning and Alternative Learning Strategies